Braids and linked periodic orbits of disc homeomorphisms: Introduction

-Therefore, for orientation-preserving disc homeomorphisms, the problem of finding periodic orbits linked with a given one is solved in principle.
-In particular, to get new non-simple examples of linked periodic orbits, we consider the "simplest" pseudo-Anosov braid type. \begin{theorem} Let $f\colon\D\to \D$ be an orientation-preserving homeomorphism.
-If $f$ has a $3$-periodic orbit $P$ whose braid type is $[\sigma_1\sigma_2^{-1}]$, then there are $m$-periodic orbits of $f$ linked with $P$ for $m\leq 4$. \end{theorem}
+Therefore, for orientation-preserving disc homeomorphisms, the problem of finding periodic orbits linked with a given one is solved, at least in principle.
+In particular, to get new non-simple examples of linked periodic orbits, we consider the "simplest" pseudo-Anosov braid type. \begin{proposition} Let $f\colon\D\to \D$ be an orientation-preserving homeomorphism.
+If $f$ has a $3$-periodic orbit $P$ whose braid type is $[\sigma_1\sigma_2^{-1}]$, then there are $m$-periodic orbits of $f$ linked with $P$ for $m\leq 4$. \end{proposition}

 This paper is organized as follows.
 In Section 2, we discuss the relationships between periodic orbits, braids, and mapping classes.
 Then we give a method for finding linked periodic orbits of disc homeomorphisms based on the forcing relation of braids in Section 3.
 Next in Section 4 we present examples of linked periodic orbits for a pseudo-Anosov $3$-braid.
 Section 5 devotes further topics.